chunkai-meng/ASP.Net-Core-Quality-Hats/QualityHat/README.md

 ## Publish
-When publish to a new Server and DB Svr you need to migration and update database first
+When publish to a new Server and DB Svr you need to update database and you might need to migrations first